platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 if you have a MySQL database,
 purge any remaining cache data in it.

-To do so, use the [TRUNCATE TABLE statement](https://dev.mysql.com/doc/refman/8.0/en/truncate-table.html) to empty all tables beginning with `cache` except for `cache_form`.
+To do so, use the [`TRUNCATE TABLE` statement](https://mariadb.com/kb/en/truncate-table/) to empty all tables beginning with `cache` except for `cache_form`.
-Despite its name, `cache_form` isn't part of the cache system properties, and shouldn't be moved out of SQL.
+Despite its name, `cache_form` isn't part of the cache system properties and shouldn't be moved out of SQL.